 \begin{itemize} \item \textit{\cref{fig:multi_path}(a) Robot Navigation.} The intermediate steps show the robot simultaneously exploring both the upper and lower routes through the maze.
-As the diffusion process proceeds, the trajectory corresponding to the lower path becomes increasingly dominant, while the alternative route gradually disappears, indicating that the model chooses the final path. \item \textit{\cref{fig:multi_path}(b) Tic-Tac-Toe.} During the early reasoning stage, the model simultaneously highlights multiple candidate cells that for a winning move. \item \textit{\cref{fig:multi_path}(c) Object Movement.} In this example, it is clearly observable that at the early stage, the model proposes four potential trajectories corresponding to the four layers on the left side of the shelf.
+As the diffusion process proceeds, the trajectory corresponding to the lower path becomes increasingly dominant, while the alternative route gradually disappears, indicating that the model chooses the final path. \item \textit{\cref{fig:multi_path}(b) Tic-Tac-Toe.} During the early reasoning stage, the model simultaneously highlights multiple candidate cells for a winning move. \item \textit{\cref{fig:multi_path}(c) Object Movement.} In this example, it is clearly observable that at the early stage, the model proposes four potential trajectories corresponding to the four layers on the left side of the shelf.
 As the denoising steps continue, these alternatives gradually collapse toward placing the plant on the first layer, producing a clear and consistent motion path. \item \textit{\cref{fig:multi_path}(d) Diamond Detection.} The model initially marks two candidate shapes that might satisfy the query.
-Through iterative refinement, the incorrect candidate fades; only the correct diamond remain circled in the end. \end{itemize}
+Through iterative refinement, the incorrect candidate fades; only the correct diamond remains circled in the end. \end{itemize}